kenchuks44/3-tier-Monitoring-with-Prometheus-and-Grafana/README.md

 ![Screenshot (669)](https://github.com/kenchuks44/3-tier-Monitoring-with-Prometheus-and-Grafana/assets/88329191/17a4f575-0778-41de-80f2-2ae8339f9457)

 ## Step 3: Monitoring own application
 Finally, we monitor our own application deployed in the cluster and we are using a nodejs application.
-There are no exporter available for our own application, so we have to define the metrics.
-There are prometheus client libraries for different languages in which the application is written it.
+There are no exporters available for our own application, so we have to define the metrics.
+There are prometheus client libraries for different languages in which the application is written in.
 Developers write the code using the prometheus client library.
 The screenshot shows metrics to monitor in the application.

+To-do
 - Expose metrics for our Nodejs app using Nodejs client library
 - Deploy Nodejs app in the cluster
 - Configure Prometheus to scrape new target(ServiceMonitor)